civic-switchboard/civic-switchboard.github.io/_pages/2024-institutes.md

 ---

-There are several goals for the Civic Switchboard Institutes:
+**By participating in an Institute, you can**:

-* To expand a community of practice focused on libraries and civic data and connect regional library workers;
+* Connect with other regional library workers and expand a community of practice focused on libraries and civic data;
-* To support participants in understanding their civic data ecosystem and potential roles for their libraries;
+* Explore your civic data ecosystem and potential roles for your library;
-* To connect participants with exemplars of library civic data intermediary work by featuring the work of host sites;
+* Connect with exemplars of library civic data intermediary work by engaging with the work of host sites;
-* To foster critical data literacies through engagement with topics in civic data that speak to power, social justice, and responsible data practices to mitigate harms;
+* Discover critical dimensions of data work, including power, social justice, and responsible data practices to mitigate harms;
-* And refine our previously designed educational materials for a library audience.
+* Help improve civic data educational materials for a library audience.
+---
+## Agenda
+**Institute Day 1: 10AM-4PM**
+* Participant introductions
+* An introduction to open civic data
+* An introduction to library roles with civic data and case studies

+LUNCH 12:30-1:30PM

+* Exploring participants’ local civic data ecosystems
+* Identifying community data interests
+* Identifying and sharing roles for participants’ library

+**Institute Day 2: 9:30AM-2PM**

+* Regional host workshop segment on library civic data work
+* An introduction to critical data literacies

+LUNCH 12:15-1PM

+* Discussion about community of practice model for practice model
+* Overview of resources for moving forward with civic data work
+---
-We are pleased to be working with incredible regional partners who will host the 2-day Institutes in 2024:
+**We are pleased to be working with incredible regional partners who will host the 2-day Institutes in 2024**:

 * Alex Chassanoff and Amanda Henley (University of North Carolina Chapel Hill) for a Chapel Hill, NC workshop
-* The Data Services at Fondren Library at Rice University for a Houston, TX workshop;
+* Sean Smith and Lisa Spiro Fondren Library at Rice University for a Houston, TX workshop;
 * Matthew Sisk (The University of Notre Dame) for a South Bend, IN workshop;
 * Nancee Hunter and Savannah Madden (Portland State University) for a Portland, OR workshop;
 * Garrett Dash Nelson and Ian Spangler (Leventhal Map & Education Center at the Boston Public Library) for a Boston, MA workshop.